AtrCheema/AI4Water/README.md

 `*` These models can be constructed by stacking layers in a python dictionary as shown later here.
 The remaining models can be used as shown below

+## Installation

+using github link for the latest code

+	python -m pip install git+https://github.com/AtrCheema/TSErrors.git

+using setup file, go to folder where repo is downloaded

+    python setup.py install

 ## How to use

 ```python